What is a checkoff?

 How can I vote?

 In the near future, USDA will announce on the U.S. Federal Register how sod producers can register to vote.
 There will most likely be a 30-day registration period and a 30-day voting period.
-We anticipate the initial vote will take place in fall 2021.
+We anticipate the initial vote will take place in Spring 2023.
 Once the specific voting period and process is defined, it will be communicated to producers in multiple ways.
 The latest information about the process and dates will be shared on this website, via email, at industry-related meetings and events, on social media, in Turf News magazine as well as through other communications.

 Who is eligible to vote?